livewire/livewire/docs/testing.md

 ### Authorization

-Authorizing actions relying on untrusted input in your Livewire components is essential.
-[Read more about authorization in Livewire here](/docs/properties#authorizing-the-input).

-Livewire provides an `assertUnauthorized()` testing method to ensure that an authorization check has failed and a harmful action has been prevented:
+Authorizing actions relying on untrusted input in your Livewire components is [essential](/docs/properties#authorizing-the-input).
+Livewire provides an `assertUnauthorized()` method to ensure that an authorization check has failed:

 ```php
 <?php